absmach/devops/README.md

 ### Step 4: Update Chart Dependencies

-If your Helm chart has dependencies specified in `Chart.yaml`, you need to resolve and download them by running:
+Since the Helm chart has dependencies specified in `Chart.yaml`, you need to resolve and download them by running:

 ```bash
 helm dependency update charts/magistrala